Hangcheng-Zhao/Hangcheng-Zhao.github.io/_pages/research.md

 <h2 style="font-size: 18px;">
   <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4301489">
-    Strategic Recommendation Algorithms: Overselling and Demarketing Information Designs
+    Strategic Design of Recommendation Algorithms
   </a>
 </h2>

 with [Ron Berman](https://ron-berman.com) and [Yi Zhu](https://carlsonschool.umn.edu/faculty/yi-zhu).
-Under Revision
+Submitted for Review at <i>Management Science</i>

 <details>
   <summary>Abstract</summary>
   <p style="font-size: smaller; margin-left: 40px;">
     <i>
-      We analyze recommendation algorithms that firms can engineer to strategically provide information to consumers about products with uncertain matches.
-Monopolists who cannot alter prices can design recommendation algorithms to oversell the product instead of algorithmically recommending perfectly matching products.
-However, when prices are endogenous or when competition is rampant, firms opt to lower their persuasive claims and instead choose to fully reveal the product’s match (i.e., maximize recall and precision).
-As competition strengthens, the algorithms will shift to demarket their products in order to soften competition.
-When a platform designs a recommendation algorithm for products sold by third party sellers we find that overselling is not an equilibrium strategy of the platform, but demarketing might be.
-Overselling entails designing an algorithm that recommends badly fitting products to consumers, which would lower the consumers’ ex-ante willingness to pay, and thus increase competition among the sellers and lower the platform’s profit.
-Demarketing, in contrast, softens the competition among sellers from the information perspective, which can be lucrative for the platform.
+      We analyze recommendation algorithms that firms can engineer to strategically provide information to consumers about products with uncertain matches to their tastes.
+Monopolists who cannot alter prices can design recommendation algorithms to oversell, i.e., that recommend products even if they are not a perfect fit, instead of algorithmically recommending perfectly matching products.
+However, when prices are endogenous or when competition is rampant, firms opt to reduce their overselling efforts and instead choose to fully reveal the product's match (i.e., maximize recall and precision).
+As competition strengthens, the algorithms will shift to demarket their products, i.e., under-recommend highly fitting products, in order to soften price competition.
+When a platform designs a recommendation algorithm for products sold by third-party sellers, we find that demarketing might be a more prevalent strategy of the platform.
+Additionally, we find that platforms bound by fairness constraints may gain lower profits compared to letting sellers compete, while discriminatory designs do not necessarily result in preferential outcomes for a specific seller.
     </i>
   </p>
 </details>